Sapphire Meaning and Crystal Uses

 Sapphire is made from the mineral corundum, and its name comes from the Sanskrit word “safir”, which means “blue”.
 Sapphires are considered to be one of the most valuable gemstones on Earth, and their value increases depending on their color.
 The most expensive sapphire ever sold was a Padparadscha sapphire that sold for $9 million USD in 1996.

-Disclaimer: Gems have been used for centuries as a guide in life and spiritual talismans in many cultures.
+Disclaimer: Gems & Crystals have been used for centuries as a guide in life and spiritual talismans in many cultures.
 They are believed to help us in an emotional and spiritual way.
 But it is important to consult your doctor if you are experiencing serious medical problems.
 Crystals are not intended to diagnose, treat, cure or prevent any disease.

 Sapphire is a stone of spiritual growth and protection.
 It is said to increase intuition and promote self-realization.
 Sapphire is also known for its ability to heal the heart and emotional trauma.
 It encourages hope, peace, and serenity.